Explain TabPFN predictions with Shapley values, feature interactions, and partial dependence plots.

 Train a model, explain a single prediction, and plot the result:

-For fully local execution instead of the cloud API, replace the tabpfn_client import with
+tabpfn_client backend.
+To use the cloud API, replace the tabpfn import with

 Before diving into each method, here is a summary to help you pick the right